 Valve Not Turning On

 When a sprinkler valve is not turning on, it can be due to an electrical problem, a water supply issue, or a failed solenoid.
 A good place to start is by ruling out a water supply problem.
 To do this, check the other sprinkler valves to ensure they are getting water and turning on as usual.
 If none of the valves comes on, it suggests that the water shutoff valve to the entire sprinkler system may be the issue.
-For example, the problem might be that the the water source is turned off and just needs to be turned back on.
+For example, the problem might be that the water source is turned off and just needs to be turned back on.

 If only one valve is not turning on, check to see if it will turn on manually.
 Many valves have a switch or lever on the valve itself that allows you to activate the valve without electricity.
 If the valve works when activated manually, the problem is likely due to a bad wire connection or a bad solenoid on the valve.

 Check the wires first.
 Make sure there is good contact at the point where the system wires connect to the solenoid wires and that there are no cuts or breaks in the wires.
-If the wires look fine, move on the the next step: replacing the solenoid.
+If the wires look fine, move on to the next step: replacing the solenoid.

 How to Replace a Valve Solenoid